 The first place I stopped at was the Neue Wache.
-This stone building, originally built in the early 1800’s as a guard house, was damaged in WWII and later repaired as a memorial of those who died as a result of war.
-The building is now the grave for an unknown soldier and concentration camp victim, presided over by a statue of a women holding her dead son.
+This stone building, originally built in the early 1800s as a guard house, was damaged in WWII and later repaired as a memorial of those who died as a result of war.
+The building is now the grave for an unknown soldier and concentration camp victim, presided over by a statue of a woman holding her dead son.
 On the floor in front of the statue are wreaths and flowers.
-In the grey cold stone of this tomb the green of the plants provided a sharp contrast.
-Though I knew the busy street was just several meters behind me, inside the memorial there was only an echoing silence.
+In the grey cold stone of this tomb, the green of the plants provided a sharp contrast.
+Though I knew the busy street was just several meters behind me, inside the memorial, there was only an echoing silence.
 Read more here for more information about Neue Wache Memorial.

 I made a list of museums I passed on my way to Brandenburg Gate but I have seemed to have lost it.
 Needless to say, if you are taking a walk through Berlin looking for interesting things, a jaunt down Unter den Linden is not a bad start.